Maintenance Standards at Weyerhaeuser Company

 Defect elimination through failure analysis was identified among early priorities.
 It also requires a discipline in the mill organization that is difficult to sustain.
 Maintenance historically is measured and rewarded by the ability to react to failures quickly.
 While response is important, analysis and defect elimination are more critical however are often viewed as time consuming and of little value in organizations with poor reliability performance.

-Other standards are being established for technical and maintenance management practices.
+Other maintenance standards are being established for technical and maintenance management practices.

 Owners (from the Council) were identified for each standard practice and a team of experts from various sites were commissioned to draft the key elements for each practice.
 This approach established ownership and credibility among the mills.
 Company leadership support was and continues to be essential.